Prerna-Code04/WebDev_Journey/Js/Readme.md

 default operator:  if one is true we know it will do! const curr= 'eru' || 'usd' pnow curr will have  eru

+.toFixed: returns a string!

+eval() function converts a stirng into math
+    this is a warning since it has security risk, ahrd to e=debug and slower INSTEAD Use evaluatre from maths.js

+    if evl used, its used in code injection (more in one note)